occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 From a typical Java perspective one could argue that this is not too bad.
 But it does have a few things one could improve upon from a broader perspective:

 1. The `WordGuessingGame` is [complecting](https://www.infoq.com/presentations/Simple-Made-Easy/) several things that may be modelled separately.
    Data, state, behavior, command- and event routing and event publishing are all defined in the same model (the `WordGuessingGame` class).
+   It also uses framework specific annotations, classes and inheritance inside your domain model which is something you want to avoid.
    For small examples like this it arguably doesn't matter, but if you have complex logic and a large system, it probably will in my experience.
    Keeping state and behavior separate allows for easier testing, referential transparency and function composition.
    It allows treating the state as a [value](https://www.infoq.com/presentations/Value-Values/) which has many benefits.
 1. Commands are defined as explicit data structures (this is not _necessarily_ a bad thing but it will add to your code base) when arguably they don't have to.

+### Commands in Occurrent

 So how would one dispatch commands in Occurrent?
 There's actually nothing stopping you from implementation a simple command bus, create explicit commands, and dispatch them the way we did in the example above.
 Actually it would be relatively easy to implement the imaginary framework above using Occurrent components.
 But if